Vorticode/solarite/.junie/guidelines.md

 When documenting the return value, use @return, not @returns.

+## Building
+You can run build/build.bat to recreate Solarite.min.js from the source files.

 ## Tests
 Test are hierarchical, so we can easily run groups of tests.
 Test names are written as group.testName or group.subgroup.testName.